BlackEdder/todod/README.md

 This todod manager allows you to keep track of large amounts of todos.
 Todos can be tagged and/or given due dates.
 A feature specific to this todo manager is that it will show at most 5 todos at a time.
 Todos that are due or are old have a higher probability of being shown.
 Limiting the view to the more important todos allows you to focus on high priority todos first.

-__habitrpg__ Syncing with HabitRPG.
-Use habitrpg help for more help.

 __git__ Storage and git related commands.
 Use git help for more help.

 __add__ Add a new todo with provided title.
 One can respectively add tags with +tag and a due date with DYYYY-MM-DD or D+7 for a week from now.